AnshulJawale/Evolutionary-Game-Theory/README.md

 ### [War of Attrition](https://github.com/AnshulJawale/Evolutionary-Game-Theory/blob/main/war_of_attrition.ipynb)

-The war of attrition is a dynamic timing game in which players choose a time to stop, and fundamentally trade off the strategic gains from outlasting other players and the real costs expended with the passage of time.
+Similiar to a bidding system, the war of attrition is a dynamic timing game in which players choose a time to stop, and fundamentally trade off the strategic gains from outlasting other players and the real costs expended with the passage of time.
 Each player chooses a time $t$ to give up and look for other resources and the one who stays for the longest time wins resource of value $V$.
 Utility of player i is given by :

 $$ U_i(t) =
       \begin{cases}